tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/Open Source Information_intl_en.md

 work under the scope of this License.

-3. You may opt to apply the terms of the ordinary GNU General Public License instead of this License to a given copy of the Library.
-To do this, you must alter all the notices that refer to this License, so that they refer to the ordinary GNU General Public License, version 2, instead of to this License.
-(If a newer version than version 2 of the ordinary GNU General Public License has appeared, then you can specify that version instead if you wish.)
-Do not make any other change in these notices.
+3. You may opt to apply the terms of the ordinary GNU General Public License instead of this License to a given copy of the Library.To do this, you must alter all the notices that refer to this License, so that they refer to the ordinary GNU General Public License, version 2, instead of to this License.(If a newer version than version 2 of the ordinary GNU General Public License has appeared, then you can specify that version instead if you wish.)Do not make any other change in these notices.

 Once this change is made in a given copy, it is irreversible for that copy, so the ordinary GNU